cultofmetatron/Shen/README.md

-generator-fuu
+Shen
 =============

-##higher order flow control functions for creating generators
+####higher order flow control functions for creating generators
 #####(work in progress, feel free to contribute ideas)

 ##The dream